-Kubin lived out the Nazi years relatively undisturbed in Zwickledt.
-Unlike some banned German colleagues, he did not have to go into “inner exile,” because he was already there.
-And in fact, Kubin was not banned; he could exhibit, so long as the works were judiciously edited.
-Still, he refused to do propaganda and found that there was little demand for his quirky drawings in Hitler’s Reich.
-Following World War II, however, Austria attempted to reclaim her prewar heritage and hailed Kubin as a national treasure.
-In 1947, on the occasion of his 70th birthday, he was lauded with a retrospective at the Graphische Sammlung Albertina in Vienna and the establishment of a “Kubin Kabinett” at the Neue Galerie in Linz.
-Similar accolades attended the artist’s 75th and 80th birthdays.
-A lifelong hypochondriac, Kubin died at the healthy age of 82, in 1959.
+Kubin’s isolation enabled him to live out the Nazi years relatively undisturbed.
+Unlike some banned German colleagues, he did not have to go into “inner exile,” because he was effectively already there.
+He could continue to exhibit, though there was little demand for his quirky drawings in Hitler’s Reich.
+Once the war ended, Kubin’s native Austria hailed him as a national treasure, honoring him with a retrospective in Vienna and the establishment of a “Kubin Kabinett” at the Neue Galerie in Linz.
+Similar accolades followed until his death in 1959.

 Otto Kallir’s professional relationship with Kubin began in 1919, when the Verlag Neuer Graphik published three of the artist’s lithographs.
 In addition to being represented by the Neue Galerie, Kubin became something of a “house illustrator” for the Johannespresse.
 The Galerie St. Etienne mounted Kubin’s first American one-person show in 1941, and exhibited him regularly thereafter.